 This is most likely to affect English speaking users, since the note is written in English.
 English is understood worldwide, thus anyone can be harmed.
 The hacker spread the virus using email spam, fake updates, and harmful attachments.
 All your files are compromised including music, MS Office, Open Office, pictures, videos, shared online files etc..
-The hacker tries to get the user to play a game https://id-ransomware.blogspot.co.il/2016/10/airacrop-ransomware.html
+The hacker tries to get the user to play a game and when the user clicks the button, there is no game, just 20 pictures in a .gif below: https://3.bp.blogspot.com/-1zgO3-bBazs/WAkPYqXuayI/AAAAAAAAAAXI/DO3vycRW-TozneSfRTdeKyXGNEtJSMehgCLcB/s1600/all-images.gif